 QA's responsibilities are to test and ensure that products and services are meeting customer needs and expectations.
 This sounds like a good approach for any company to take if they want to maintain their reputation of providing high-quality products and services to their customers.
 But unfortunately, there are some companies who do not consider Quality Assurance as a vital component of their business growth.
 Many do not see the value in spending money on testing, nor do they take the risks seriously, simply because they have never run into any problems before.

 If a business is content with its current financial position and not concerned about future prosperity or loss of market share and customers, then a QA department is seen as an unnecessary burden.
 Unless you have a one-of-a-kind product (niche), poor quality will cause customers to look somewhere else, and that in turn means lost revenue for the company, not to mention damage to their reputation.
 This is one of the main reasons why having a QA team is vital to a company’s future.

 Better to be Safe than Sorry

 The purpose of QA is to provide better intel on a product and/or service.
 This helps determine how much risk a company faces if they ship their product and/or service.
 QA performs tests to ensure products produced by a company are of high quality.
 Testing can help companies save millions on damages and even legal action.
-It can also avoid any additional costs to fix a product that is already available to the market (think of automobile recalls) and waste of time for the development team.
+It can also avoid additional costs and time to fix a product that is already available to the market (think of automobile recalls).
 Testing isn’t a formality, it is a business analysis tool.

-You want some solid testing for a lot of same reasons you want good automobile insurance: It is a simple, cost-effective step toward avoiding any number of basic but potentially expensive problems down the road.
+You want some solid testing for a lot of the same reasons you want good automobile insurance: it is a simple, cost-effective step toward avoiding any number of basic, potentially expensive problems down the road.
 It’s about statistics and risk management.
-There are also many benefits of having quality products and services:
+There are many benefits of having quality products and services: